mabiesen/My_Site_OLD_NO_RAILS/README.md

 Anticipating:
+*  Fix all typos and missing spaces in portfolio
+*  Search Pis for more scripts to load to Github; currently lacking for certain languages.
 *  Wix to release namespace for mattbiesen.com.
 Submitted request, put in ticket.
 Then link to matthewbiesen.com.
 *  To create index page.
 Index page will make it easy to highlight major projects and provide a familiar place from and to which the user can navigate.
 *  To link Resume and Coverletter to cv page.
 They will be displayed in pdf form with a print option.
 Change star reference to portfolio on CV page.